RoboNeo9/Java-Quantum-Computer-Simulator/README.md

 There may be improvements in speed here and there but _as far as I know_, with this program being able to work at runtime, there aren't signficant speed nor memory enhancements to make.

 As you may see, the Shor's Algorithm program is not entirely complete :'(.
 I was having difficulties finding a good construction of exp mod n that was both general and memory conservative.
 I believe I have found one.
 However, since it takes a while to implement, I have decided to first upload this here.

+[Dec 2022 Notice]: This project is, for all practical purposes, entirely obsolete—it belongs to 2017.
+Though technically complete, the project has quite a few design flaws.